How many points converge to a heteroclinic network in an aperiodic way?: Examples

 More generally, as pointed out in Section~\ref{sec:Sequences}, results in~\cite{Castro_2023} show that having only real eigenvalues prevents infinite switching and restricts the set of finite sequences that may be realized.
 However, this does not necessarily mean that no aperiodic sequences can be realized (and potentially be f.a.s.) in such systems.
 On the one hand, Postlethwaite and Dawes~\cite{Postlethwaite_2005} derived restrictions for possible periodic ways to approach a heteroclinic network with strong stability properties.
-While they observe irregular cycling dynamics towards the network, the stability of particular aperiodic sequences remains unclear.
+While they observe irregular cycling dynamics in the sense that all periodic sequences on the network they consider are unstable, the stability of individual aperiodic sequences remains unclear.
 On the other hand, Podvigina presents numerical evidence hinting at potentially stable aperiodic dynamics in~\cite{Podvigina2021}, but at the same time states that, numerically, aperiodic sequences are practically indistinguishable from long periodic ones.

 The authors of~\cite{Postlethwaite2022} offer similar results for a network in the context of the Rock-Paper-Scissors-Lizard-Spock game: They prove fragmentary asymptotic stability for a number of periodic sequences, but also encounter regions in parameter space where they cannot find stable periodic behavior.
-Their numerical results seem to indicate stable aperiodic dynamics, but a proof of aperiodicity, in the sense that there is an aperiodic f.a.s.\ sequence, is lacking.
+Their numerical results indicate stable aperiodic dynamics, but a proof of aperiodicity, in the sense that there is an aperiodic f.a.s.\ sequence, is lacking.